nizamsalim/YouTube-App-Clone/README.md

+# YouTube Clone App

-Youtube Mobile App clone using react native and YouTube API for data
+This is a Youtube Clone App using react native

+Using YouTube Data API for getting data like thumbnails, descriptions, views, etc.